d0tTino/DeepThought-ReThought/README.md

 ## Social Perception

-Download the social perception classifier from Hugging Face and set the path for `SOCIAL_PERCEPTION_MODEL`:
+The classifier produces probabilities for five cues—flirtation, avoidance, manipulation, sarcasm, and supportiveness.
+Download the model weights and set the path for `SOCIAL_PERCEPTION_MODEL`:

 ```bash
 pip install huggingface_hub